A Century of Aerospace Innovation

 Timken has been around since before the Wright brothers conducted their ground-breaking flight and has played a role in almost every aircraft since.

-“You find Timken products throughout aircraft in early flight,” says Denny, a physicist by training who now covers global strategic marketing of precision items for Timken.
-“By the 1930s, Timken had about 240 bearings in the B-17 Flying Fortress—in the engines, the landing gear, the flaps, the struts.
+“You find Timken products throughout aircraft in early flight,” says Denny, a physicist by training.
+“By the 1930s, Timken had about 240 bearings in the B-17 Flying Fortress.
 We became ubiquitous as the Allies in World War II looked for robust, rugged, durable bearing solutions.”

 “That set us on the path to where we are today, manufacturing products for virtually every commercial plane that’s made,” he says.
 Timken produced bearings for the Douglas DC-3, which revolutionized commercial air travel, making it comfortable, reliable, and profitable as an industry.

 Timken engineers formed personal relationships with Igor Sikorsky and Frank Piasecki, the visionaries who developed the first and second functional helicopters.
 Sikorsky’s R-4 was the first helicopter to be sold in high volume.
-Because of its ability to hover as well as fly up, down, and sideways, both military and civil institutions used it for life-saving missions—a fact that brought Sikorsky much satisfaction.
+Because of its ability to hover as well as fly up, down, and sideways, it was used for life-saving missions—a fact that brought Sikorsky much satisfaction.

 “Each time a helicopter rescues someone in danger, we are bringing Igor Sikorsky’s dream to life,” says Denny.